For specific questions about the situation in the Princess Máxima Center, parents can contact the special corona phonenumber: (088) 972 5123.

 We ask all our visitors of 13 years and older to wear a non-medical face mask in public areas from Wednesday October 7th.
 Visitors bring their own face mask, the Máxima provides a mask if someone has forgotten it.
 By public spaces we mean: the parking garage, central hall, corridors, waiting rooms and the restaurant.
 A face mask is not necessary in the ‘OKE’, the poly-speaking rooms, the treatment rooms and when you sit down in the restaurant.

-Family members/visitors come and go directly to and from the parent-child room in accordance with the rules.
-This applies to the clinic and the clinic.Children with mild symptoms
+Family members/visitors come and go directly to and from the parent-child room.
+Do not walk around the building unnecessarily.

 In practice, it happens that children (and/or their parents) who come for an outpatient appointment or day care treatment have mild symptoms themselves.
 As a parent you can call to discuss this situation.
 We assume that most treatments will (have to) continue as normal.
 If an appointment or examination can easily be rescheduled, the primary practitioner may consider a postponement.
 And radiological imaging is in principle not postponed.
 Children with mild complaints who are unexpectedly in the Máxima Center, get a mask and are escorted directly to the doctor’s office or consultation room and then out of the hospital.
 Is hospitalization required, than the child will be nursed in isolation.